rowlesmr/ciftostr/README.rst

 	ciftostr C:\user\username\some\directory\name.cif D:\data\file.cif
 	ciftostr /nfs/an/disks/jj/home/dir/file.cif home/folder/nest/deeper/important.cif

-will convert all CIF files in the current directory or the two CIF files specifically - both Windows and Linux filepaths are accepter.
+will convert all CIF files in the current directory or the two CIF files specifically - both Windows and Linux filepaths are accepted.
 The resulting STR files will be saved in the same path as their parent CIF file.
 Relative or absolute file paths can be used.

 To launch the GUI::

-	python ciftostr.pyz
+	ciftostr

 Bonus Windows executable behaviour: You can drag a CIF file onto the program icon, and it will convert the CIF for you.

 To see some other helpful information, try::

-	python ciftostr.pyz --help
+	ciftostr --help
-	python ciftostr.pyz --info
+	ciftostr --info

 jEdit integration